-NEWS UPDATE: 3/7/2007 The California Air Resources Board (CARB) has proposed banning the sale of R134a refrigerant to motorists.
+Years ago (2007) the California Air Resources Board (CARB) proposed banning the sale of R134a refrigerant to motorists.

-The California Air Resources Board (CARB) has proposed a law to ban the sale of 134a refrigerant to consumers, including small 12 oz. cans as well as larger containers, potentially impacting the ability of California motorists to work on their own cars.
-If enacted, Californians would no longer be permitted to purchase cans of auto refrigerant, leaving them with no option but to go to a repair facility for assistance, according to a group opposing the proposed ban.
+The California Air Resources Board (CARB) proposed a law that would have banned the sale of 134a refrigerant to consumers, including small 12 oz. cans as well as larger containers, potentially impacting the ability of California motorists to work on their own cars.
+If enacted, Californians would not have been able to purchase cans of auto refrigerant, leaving them with no option but to go to a repair facility for assistance.

-A coalition called Stay Cool California has formed to help fight the proposed law.
-The group says the ban targets the very people who can least afford to have this service performed at a repair shop and places an economic burden upwards of $167 million on fixed and lower income Californians.
+A coalition called Stay Cool California fought the proposed law.
+The group said the ban targeted the very people who could least afford to have this service performed at a repair shop and placed an economic burden upwards of $167 million on fixed and lower income Californians.

 "We understand the need to reduce global warming in California and the members of our coalition are committed to doing this.
 But targeting low and fixed income Californians is no way to reduce global warming and is unfair and discriminatory.
 CARB should be going after sources where more substantial greenhouse gas emissions can be achieved at much lower cost to the citizens of California real greenhouse gas emissions reductions," Brown added.

-Currently, the only other state to restrict or ban the sale of R134a is Wisconsin, who prohibits the sale of all refrigerants (R12, R22, R134a and all other alternative refrigerants)in containers of less than 25 pounds, (section 100.45 Wis.
+At the time, the only other state to restrict or ban the sale of R134a was Wisconsin, who prohibits the sale of all refrigerants (R12, R22, R134a and all other alternative refrigerants)in containers of less than 25 pounds, (section 100.45 Wis.
 Stats. and Chapter ATCP 136 Wis.
 Adm.
 Code).
 R134a can be purchased in large bulk containers, but only by certified professional automotive technicians, or businesses registered with the Wisconsin Department of Agriculture, Trade and Consumer Protection or the Wisconsin Department of Commerce for servicing air conditioning and refrigeration systems.

-The California Air Resources Board (CARB) voted not to ban the sale of R134a automotive refrigerant to do-it-yourselfers.
-Motorist will still be able to buy R134a in retail auto parts stores for topping off and recharging their automotive air conditioning systems.
-However, CARB did adopt new regulations that pertain to the cans the refrigerant comes in, how the cans are labeled, how cans are sold (a deposit is now required), and requirements for consumer education regarding the environmental hazards of R134a.
+In January 2009, the California Air Resources Board (CARB) voted NOT to ban the sale of R134a automotive refrigerant to do-it-yourselfers.
+Motorist could still buy R134a in retail auto parts stores for topping off and recharging their automotive air conditioning systems.
+However, CARB did adopt new regulations that pertain to the cans the refrigerant comes in, how the cans must be labeled, how cans are sold (a deposit is was now required), and requirements for consumer education regarding the environmental hazards of R134a.